sevenval/flat-docs/cookbook/x-flat-jwt.md

 -----END PUBLIC KEY-----
 ```

 That's all.
-Here, only those tokens will be accepted that are signed with the RS256 algorithm in a way that they can be decoded using the given public key.
+Now FLAT will only permit requests if they supply a token that bear an RS256 signature that was created with the private key that matches the given public key.

-(You may want to try this with the key and algorithm given to you by the party providing you with tokens, e.g. an OAuth2 authorization server.)
+(You may want to try this with the key and algorithm provided to you by the party providing you with tokens, e.g. an OAuth2 authorization server.)

 Let's give it a try: